bonsai-rx/docs/articles/reactive-skipuntil.md

 ![Marble diagram](~/images/reactive-skipuntil.svg)

 `SkipUntil` modifies the source sequence so that all elements are ignored until the second sequence produces a notification.
-At that time, `SkipUntil` will start emitting all remaining elements from the source sequence.
+At that time, `SkipUntil` will start emitting all remaining elements from the source sequence. `SkipUntil` is often used to create a dynamic start condition for an infinite sequence.

 If the source sequence terminates before the second sequence produces a value, `SkipUntil` will terminate without emitting any elements.